zack-bishop/drupal-learning/README.md

   - It's super handy that you can see a log of all the actions taken by the users.
 - `Configuration -> Development -> Logging Errors`: How you can enable debugging.
 - The `Help` menu contains links to the documentation for all the installed modules?!
 That's awesome!

+## Unit 5: Content Types and Content Modeling
+- `Content Entity` == `Custom Post Type`?
+  - Also, kind of sounds like everything is configured via the backend?
+Like entities are defined in the backend.
+Or does the author mean that the data is filled out in the backend?
+    - Its all configurable from the backend.
+Interesting!
+- Revisions: interesting, you have to update the revision log manually.
+Or, more accurately, you're able to enter a description of the work you did.
+- Are "machine names" for fields editable?
+I don't think they are.
+Better be mindful of this moving forward.
+- Noticed the images on the Waterfalls can only be uploaded.
+I wonder what needs to be done to use the media library to select pre-existing images.
+- Superinteresting that the fields that have been added already show up on the front end.